radiotaiso/dotfiles/README.md

 # dotfiles
 Simple backup and deploy

+## Things to consider

+- This will only replace dotfiles found in the `files` directory in your local and ignore everything else
+- dotfiles inside `.config` or other nested directories are still out of scope
+- Your old dotfiles are NOT deleted, they are relocated to `dotfiles/backups`

 ## How to use
-- Clone this repo
+1. Clone repo
-- Make sure `dir` and `old-dir` variables are correct for your system
-- Grant execution to `make-symlinks.sh` with `chmod +x make-symlinks.sh`
+2. Grant execution permissions with ```chmod +x make-symlinksv2.sh```
-- `./make-symlinks.sh`
-- ???????
+3. Run `./make-symlinksv2.sh`
+4. ??????
-- PROFIT!
+5. PROFIT!

 #### Source
 [Managing Your Dotfiles With Git](https://medium.com/better-programming/managing-your-dotfiles-with-git-4dee603a19a2)